Gloria-Mwamidi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory moves the file betty rm /tmp/my_first_directory/betty to delete the file betty rmdir /tmp/my_first_directory to delete the directory
+mv /tmp/betty /tmp/my_first_directory moves the file betty rm /tmp/my_first_directory/betty to delete the file betty rmdir /tmp/my_first_directory to delete the directory cd - to return to the previous working directory